theimowski/master-thesis/docs/section-research.md

 ### Create, Update and Delete operations

-Features in software products, from an engineer's point of view, consists of **queries** and **commands**.
+From a programmer's point of view, majority of features in any software can be marked as either a *query* or a *command*.
 Such generalization refers to concept known as Command and Query Separation.
-Queries do not change state, but only fetch certain portion of data from a system, while commands have side effects by modifying the internal state of the system {{{meyer1988object}}}.
+The term defines queries as something that does not change state, but only fetch certain portion of data from a system.
+On the other hand, commands are actions that have side effects because of modifying the internal state of the system {{{meyer1988object}}}.
-Previous section showed how queries can be implemented in a functional programming language.
+Previous section showed how queries were implemented to fetch basic sets of data regarding music albums or genres.
-In this section implementation of commands is shown.
+In this section commands that alter state of Music Store are shown.

-#### Management module

 As a part of administration management module, following features were implemented in Music Store application:

 * Creating a new album from scratch by assigning a title, price, artist and genre (the last two being restricted to discrete subset of possible values),
 * Editing an existing album by modifying any of the properties,
-* Deleting an album from the Music Store, making it impossible for users to buy.
+* Deleting an album from the Music Store, and therefore making it impossible for users to buy.

-#### Creating album

-For the sake of new album feature, listing {{fsmusiccreatealbum}} was utilized.

 ```xxx
 {FSharp]{Music Store - creating album}{fsmusiccreatealbum}